 2. Croeseiriau Cymraeg

 This course is perfect for auto-didacts.
 You do not need to join AmeriCymru to take it, and all materials are public.
 There are no course fees.
 Basically, you can simply dive in, devise your own study schedule and make use of the various resources ( crosswords, translation exercises etc ) as and when you need them.
+You can think of it as an online textbook together with a dedicated course dictionary which covers all the vocabulary you will need.
 For more information go to this page and read the 'Introduction' and 'Start Here' tabs: Croeseiriau Cymraeg

 Welsh Word of the Day